 Buyer Beware at Auctions

 It is buyer beware for buying at auction.
 Normally the conditions in the backs of the catalogues give the auctioneer a massive get out clause.
 Reputable dealer does not have this.
 So expect a valuation for insurance to be several times the rate of a simple buy it now valuation.
 Also it is good to remember auctioneer valuations does not mean you will get that for the item.
 You will have to take into account auctioneer fees for selling.
 These can mount up.
 You could receive 1/3 or even less than what the buyer paid for the goods.
 You may also have to wait several weeks for your money.

-It may be the case your antique clock is a family heirloom and the value of it is not really the issue, you may be dividing your family estate out and need to know a rough price for the estate.
+It may be the case your antique clock is a family heirloom and the value of it is not really the issue.
+You may be dividing your family estate out and need to know a rough price for the estate.
 You may want to more about the clock and any information on the maker that is available.
-I will endeavour to help you with any research on your clocks value and information, if you contact me directly at Pendulum of Mayfair Ltd. So long as you do not mind sending reduced sized images and do not expect a formal valuation, I will try and do this for free of charge for you.
+I will endevour to help you with any research on your clocks value and information.
+Contact me directly at Pendulum of Mayfair Ltd. Please send reduced sized images and do not expect a formal valuation.
+I will try and do this for free of charge for you.
 My love is for antique clocks and I will go out of my way to help individuals as much as I can.
 Clearly these valuations I will carry out for you are only to give you an idea.
 You may need formal valuations, these are chargeable however.

 As you can see the valuation is not an easy one but if you want to contact me now, if you have always wondered about your clock, feel free to do so.